Cloud-SPAN/create-aws-instance-2-manage-instance/_episodes/01-create-aws-instance.md

 - Know the components that make up an AWS instance.
 - Understand the process to assemble those components into an AWS instance.
 keypoints:
-- Encrypted login keys must be used to secure the use of AWS instances.
-Login keys can be used with multiple instances.
+- Encrypted login keys must be used to secure access to AWS instances.
+A login key can be used with multiple instances.
 - A security group defines the communication channels to reach your instance.
 A security group can be used with multiple instances.
-- Your instance comprises the Cloud-SPAN AMI (software environment) and a virtualised hardware plaform called *instance type*.
+- Your instance comprises a software environment (a Cloud-SPAN AMI) and a virtualised hardware plaform called *instance type*.
-- If you chose and instance type other than the suggested *t2.micro*, you are likely to incur billing costs; turn your instance off once you stop using it.
+- If you chose and instance type other than *t2.micro*, you are likely to incur billing costs; turn your instance off once you stop using it.
 ---
 > ## Prerequisites
 > To complete this episode you will need: